 Speed | 30 feet |

-A Simic Hybrid 5e is a humanoid of a different origin who has been infused with the traits of animals, transforming them into a unique species.
+A Simic Hybrid 5e is a humanoid who has been infused with the traits of animals, transforming them into a unique species.
 Apart from Darkvision, Simic Hybrids only gain one species feature, but they manage to do a lot with it.

 At level one, you can choose one of three options.
 Gain a climbing speed, learn to breathe underwater and gain a swim speed, or sprout fins that allow you to glide and reduce fall damage.